microbit-foundation/v2-bootloader/CONTRIBUTING.md

 https://github.com/microbit-foundation/v2-bootloader

-If you're interested in working on any of these items, please file an issue
+If you're interested in working on any of these items, please file an issue and tag @microbit-sam.